Samaritan Health Services: Samaritan Pacific Communities Hospital

 The hospital was built in 1952 as a 17-bed acute care facility.
 Since then, it has been remodeled and expanded to meet the growing needs of the community.
-Currently, the hospital is a 25-bed critical access hospital, with 380 employees, 110 of whom are nurses, and 120 volunteers.
+Currently, the hospital is a 25-bed critical access hospital, with 589 employees, over 120 of whom are nurses, and 150 volunteers.
+During 2022, SPHS served 1,274 inpatients, had 17,097 emergency department visits, performed 3,507 surgeries, and delivered 158 babies.

 It is accredited by the Joint Commission on Accreditation of Health Care Organizations (JCAHO).

 Heliport

 The Pacific Communities Hospital Heliport is located at the hospital.